Here's what's new with Samsung's Galaxy SmartTag 2

 Samsung says the SmartTag 2’s battery should last longer, too.
 It has a new ‘Power Saving Mode’ that reduces the tracker’s signal strength and frequency and can allow the battery to last up to 700 days, while in Normal Mode, it can last up to 500 days.
 Power saver can be toggled on and off.

 Other upgrades include an IP67 rating and a compact size and ring-shaped design.
-Read more about the new smart tracker here.

 Image credit: Samsung